-EAST MONTGOMERY COUNTY IMPROVEMENT DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2019
+EAST MONTGOMERY COUNTY IMPROVEMENT DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED JUNE 30, 2020

-Net Change in Fund Balances - Governmental Funds \$ 99,816 Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds do not account for depreciation.
+Net Change in Fund Balances - Governmental Funds \$ 539,345 Amounts reported for governmental activities in the Statement of Activities are different because: The District recorded revenues to reflect the value of land donated by a developer as well as reimbursements to be received from another governmental entity for capital projects financed by the District in past years.
+4,284,328 Governmental funds do not account for depreciation.
 However, in the Statement of Net Position, capital assets are depreciated and depreciation expense is recorded in the Statement of Activities.
-(283,452) In the Statement of Net Position, capital assets are increased by new purchases and reduced for assets sold.
+(276,473) In the Statement of Net Position, capital assets are increased by new purchases and reduced for assets sold.
 Also, the District reflects an expense for assets constructed and conveyed to other entities for ownership and maintenance.
-1,787,001 Governmental funds report bond principal payments as expenditures.
+4,390,561 In the Statement of Net Position, capital assets are reduced by the sale and conveyance of assets and the Statement of Activities is not affected.
+(203,710) Governmental funds report bond principal payments as expenditures.
 However, in the Statement of Net Position, bond principal payments are reported as decreases in long-term liabilities.
-110,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
+120,000 Governmental funds report interest expenditures on long-term debt as expenditures in the year paid.
 However, in the Statement of Net Position, interest is accrued on the long-term debt through fiscal year-end.
-(2,620) Change in Net Position - Governmental Activities \$ 1,710,745
+(2,523) Change in Net Position - Governmental Activities \$ 8,851,528